 Bingham set up his tripod and camera that day and spent the afternoon photographing.
-Over the next several months, he and his team cleared jungle from the ruins, uncovering exquisitely built houses, temples, steps, and terraces.
+Over the next several months, he and his team cleared the jungle from the ruins, uncovering exquisitely built houses, temples, steps, and terraces.

 Archaeological evidence shows that people practiced agriculture in the Urubamba and adjacent valleys since 760 B.C.
 Between 1300 and 1500 AD, the Cusco kingdom developed as a city-state, beginning with the government of Manco Capac.

 According to scholars, Machu Picchu was a royal estate built for the Inca king Pachacutec around 1450.
 Others speculate the Inca city was a sacred center where the great political, religious and economic minds of the Inca Empire gathered.

-- When Bingham found the ruins of Machu Picchu he uncovered a treasure trove of artifacts that he took with him to Yale University, including mummies, bones, ceramics and precious metals.
+When Bingham found the ruins of Machu Picchu he uncovered a treasure trove of artifacts that he took with him to Yale University, including mummies, bones, ceramics, and precious metals.
 The Peruvian government has long requested the university to return these items, which are estimated to number over 40,000.

-- The most important structures at Machu Picchu are the Temple of the Sun (also called the Torreon), the Temple of Three Windows, the Temple of the Condor, and the Intihuatana Stone.
+The most important structures at Machu Picchu are the Temple of the Sun (also called the Torreon), the Temple of Three Windows, the Temple of the Condor, and the Intihuatana Stone.

-- The site covers 80,000 acres (32,500 hectares) and is divided in an urban area and an agricultural area.
+The site covers 80,000 acres (32,500 hectares) and is divided into an urban area and an agricultural area.
 It is estimated that 60% of the construction was underground, including deep building foundations and crushed rock for drainage.